yoxjs/yox-template-loader/README.md

 # yox-template-loader

+If you want to use the `runtime` version of yoxjs, you have to precompile the `template` at first.

-Webpack loader for yox template file.
+This is a Webpack loader for precompiling yox template file.

 # Install